i150251/ERP-system-BOOTSTRAP-GUI-Only/README.md

 2- each HTML file opens easily without any changes required.
 It makes use of stuff present in ASSETS folder thus the "ASSETS" folder should not be deleted.

-3- each HTML file has a very well written organized code with help of <Div>.

- 4- Take advantage of 'Reusibility Concept' and you can easily resuse the components present in each HTML file.
+3- Take advantage of 'Reusibility Concept' and you can easily resuse the components present in each HTML file.

- 5- HTML is relatively easily to understand as its component based.
+4- HTML is relatively easily to understand as its component based by the help of division tag.
+Each component has its own life and does not depend on other component.